Hints of a dark side in Cleveland abduction suspect's life

 "Ariel was in my garage probably five or six years ago.
 We were recording a song, an idea we had - a little hard rock with some Latin," said Joe Popow, 45, a father of six who said he has known the Castro brothers since childhood.

-"And - you're going to laugh - he said he was in the CIA.
-And I don't know if he was joking or not, but it's the way he said it, how serious he said it.
-I didn't know what he was capable of.
-That just put me on defense, and I just started stepping away," Popow said.

-Intensely private for years, Ariel Castro recently had been seen taking a young girl to the park and to the playground at the local McDonald's restaurant, neighbors said.

-One of those neighbors, Israel Lugo, 39, said it was the same little girl who was in the arms of one of the abducted women, Amanda Berry, when she and the others were freed.
+One of those neighbours, Israel Lugo, 39, said it was the same little girl who was in the arms of one of the abducted women, Amanda Berry, when she and the others were freed from the Castro home.
 He was there to witness them leave the house, he said.

 "I've seen him with the little girl once or twice.
 He said it was his girlfriend's daughter," said Lugo, a self-employed roofing contractor.